pshiralagi/PES_S2020/PES_Project_6/readme.md

 **Important Notes**
 1. Oscilloscope captures were not taken due to lack of access to equipment, instead the values were plotted in excel and a sine wave was seen
 2. Baud rate is set to **115200**
+3. ADC pin number - **j10 1**
+4. DAC pin number - **j10 11**
+5. Access to the shared LED is controlled through Mutex
+6. ADC values are stored in a queue, these values are then copied to a buffer and then transferred to the DSP buffer using DMA

 Demo video for this project can be viewed on drivce at